ad-si/Transity/readme.md

   => Support for complex transactions made up of several transfers
 - [x] Dedicated payer (from) and payee (to) fields (ledger only supports payee)
 - [x] No misuse of accounts as categories / tags => direct support for them
-- [ ] No hardcoded asset / liability connotation as it is viewpoint dependent => Choose viewpoint when printing the balance
+- [ ] No hard-coded asset / liability connotation as it is viewpoint dependent => Choose viewpoint when printing the balance
 - [x] Easily editable & processable file format based on [YAML](http://yaml.org)
 - Clear separation between